SFDO-Tooling/CumulusCI/docs/robot_new.rst

    Suite Teardown  Delete records and close browser

    *** Test Cases ***
-   Take screenshot of list of contacts
+   Take screenshot of list of Contacts
-      [Setup]  Create a test contact
+      [Setup]  Create a test Contact

       Go to object home  Contact
       Capture page screenshot

    *** Keywords ***
-   Create a test contact
+   Create a test Contact
       [Documentation]  Create a temporary Contact and return the ID [Return]         ${contact id}